nosarthur/gita/README.md

 ## Customization

-Custom git commands/aliases can be defined in `$XDG_CONFIG_HOME/gita/cmds.yml` (most likely `~/.config/gita/cmds.yml`).
+Custom delegating sub-commands can be defined in `$XDG_CONFIG_HOME/gita/cmds.yml` (most likely `~/.config/gita/cmds.yml`).
 And they shadow the default ones if name collisions exist.

-Delegation details of the default commands are in [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
+Default delegating sub-commands are defined in [cmds.yml](https://github.com/nosarthur/gita/blob/master/gita/cmds.yml).
 For example, `gita stat <repo-name(s)>` is registered as